whitneyburton/portfolios/students/1608-back/noah-berman/mod4-portfolio.md

 Feedback to me from Sam Johnson: "Noah, thank you very much for giving me the opportunity to get more involved with Pahlka this mod.
 You did a LOT of the heavy lifting - especially with the Spikes you led - and I appreciated that.
 Im going to do my best to carry on the tradition!

 One piece of small constructive feedback that I would give you is that I do think there were times this mod where there was some room to involve me a bit more as a co-lead.
 For instance, I offered to help/brainstorm/etc on the first spike around Civic Tech but didn’t hear anything - to be honest, it was a bit awkward to then find out that you and Ali had partnered and were presenting.
 I suspect this is mostly the result of time constraints/etc with your Mod4 work, but thought I’d mention it as something to consider/reflect on in the future."

+Feedback to me from Nick Chambers: "Noah has been a kickass leader in the Pahlka posse and a good dude to get to know.
+I've always enjoyed listening to him speak publicly, and I'm not sure if he knows this or not, but he's quite good at it.
+He put together an awesome session on building Twitter bots this module that I know quite a few people enjoyed.
+He's a wonderful dude and I hope he sticks around Denver after the dust settles."

 ### Playing a Part